-3. For rain garden, bioswale, or stream buffer, the City of Olathe will require access to your property for evaluation of the application, prior to the start of construction, during construction, and after construction is complete for final inspection of the project.
+3. For rain garden, bioswale, stream buffer, or native plantings, the City of Olathe will require access to your property for evaluation of the application, prior to the start of construction, during construction, and after construction is complete for final inspection of the project.

 4. For rain barrel, the City of Olathe will require access to your property for final inspection after the rain barrel is installed and is in use, and a copy of receipt is submitted.

 5. Implementation of an approved project is the sole responsibility of the property owner.
 The City of Olathe is not liable for personal injury or property damage resulting from said work.

 6. Projects approved for funding carry no implied warranty by the City of Olathe.

 7. The funded practice shall be maintained for a minimum period of three years.
 All maintenance costs are the responsibility of the property owner.

 8. The applicant is responsible for obtaining all applicable permits.
 This application approval does not constitute a permit.
 This includes notifying Kansas One Call before digging.

 1. Fill out the application.
 Attach a map, project summary/description, cost summary, project schedule, and pre-construction photographs.
 Supporting information not required for rain barrel applications.

 2. Include any cost estimates or quotes.

 3. Make sure the application is signed by the property owner.